Department of Political Science

 401 Political Economy I: The Domestic System (3).
 Problems of the national government in managing capitalist development and economic growth; political constraints; patterns of conflict among domestic actors.

 406 State Governments: Laboratories of Democracy (3).
+Prerequisite, POLI 100 or 101.
 Advanced topics in state government and politics, including political behavior and processes, governmental institutions, public policies.
 Emphasis on how states serve as the laboratories of democracy in a federal system.

 409 Mock Constitutional Convention (3).
 Students employ their understanding of political philosophy and practical politics to write a new constitution for the United States.
 Emphasis is on creative blending of theory and practice.